Rank: Associate Professor

 Initial NSCAD appointment: 2005

 Glen Hougan is an industrial/product and service designer whose background is in the area of human factors, user experience, product development, and design thinking.
-His research and work in the area of design for health and ageing has been covered in the Wall Street Journal, the PBS series Life Part 2, ABC's Good Morning America’s Health Watch, CBC's radio program Spark, and in the textbook Seeing Sociology.
+His research and work in the area of design for health and ageing has been covered in the New York Times, Wall Street Journal, the PBS series Life Part 2, CBC's radio program Spark.
 He is a proponent of integrative design and advocate for design thinking in healthcare.
 His current research focuses around designing for dignity and ageism in design.

 He is principal of Wellspan Research and Design.
 This design consultancy focuses on healthcare issues.
 Recent clients include the Mayo Clinic, Herman Miller Corp, and Carex Brands (Uplift Technologies).